 The success of the treatment will depend on the type and grade of the tumor.

 Brain Tumor Symptoms

-A change in personality- A change in personality and behavior can occur due to a brain tumor.
+- A change in personality - A change in personality and behaviour can occur due to a brain tumor.
 Getting irritated very quickly, a sudden change in mood, etc. are some of them.
 These occur due to the pressure or irritation of some parts of the brain by the tumor.

 Causes of Brain Tumor

 Primary brain tumors occur when some cells in your brain divide uncontrollably.
 What exactly causes this is not very clear.
 Your brain cell may undergo some changes in their genetic structure, making them divide faster.